Danielle Taylor (fighter): MMA background

 She joined King of the Cage (KOTC) promotion for 2 years, from March 2014 to March 2016.
 She picked up all first five bouts and captured women's strawweight division championship from Glena Avila.
-However, she did not manage to defend her title against Jamie Colleen, but was able to reclaim the title by TKO from Colleen in the rematch in KOTC: Night of the Champion in 5 March 2016, and soon later she joined Ultimate Fighting Championship (UFC) in 2016.
+However, she did not manage to defend her title against Jamie Colleen, but was able to reclaim the title by TKO from Colleen in the rematch in KOTC: Night of the Champion on 5 March 2016, and soon later she joined Ultimate Fighting Championship (UFC) in 2016.

 Despite her small stature, 5 feet 0 inches, she has above average power for the strawweight division.
 She has the ability to power in with a right hand knockout punch, where she would face fighters who have reach and height over her that can control her from outside and on the clinch.

 She does conditioning at Chain Fitness and trains striking at Saekson Muay Thai under Julio Trana.